What is telephone etiquette?

 Question: 5

-Which of the following sentences re appropriate when you are asking for somebody on the phone?
+sentences re appropriate when you are asking for somebody on the phone?

 a.
 Yo, Mr. Jones